Logarithmic motivic homotopy theory: Construction of logarithmic motivic homotopy categories

 \begin{df} An \emph{admissible blow-up} is a morphism $p\colon Y\to X$ in $\cSch$ such that $\ul{p}\colon \ul{Y}\to \ul{X}$ is proper and the naturally induced morphism of schemes $Y-\partial Y\to X-\partial X$ is an isomorphism.
 The class of admissible blow-ups in $\cSch$ is denoted by $\Adm$.
 Observe that $\Adm$ is closed under compositions and pullbacks and $\Adm\subset \cSm$. \end{df} \begin{df} We say that a morphism $f\colon Y\to X$ in $\cSch$ is \emph{strict} if the naturally induced morphism $Y-\partial Y\to (X-\partial X)\times_X Y$ is an isomorphism.
 We say that $f$ is a \emph{strict Nisnevich cover} if $f$ is strict and $\ul{f}\colon \ul{Y}\to \ul{X}$ is a Nisnevich cover of schemes. \end{df}

 \begin{rmk} When discussing a non $\A^1$-invariant cohomology theory $H^i$ of a scheme $X$ over a field $k$, such as Hodge cohomology, it is often convenient to consider a compactification $Y\in \SmlSm/k$ such that $Y-\partial Y\cong X$ and $Y$ is proper over $k$.
 One may want to extend $H^i$ to $\SmlSm/k$ and take $H^i(Y)$ as a new cohomology group of $X$, but a technical problem of this approach is to show independence of the choice of $Y$.
 To achieve this, it is necessary to show that $H^i(Y)$ is invariant under admissible blow-ups $Y'\to Y$ for $ Y,Y'\in \SmlSm/k$ with $Y$ proper.
-This is the reason why we are considering admissible blow-ups. \end{rmk} \begin{const} Suppose that $\tau$ is a topology on $\lSch$ generated by a family of morphisms in $\lSm$.
-For every $S\in \Sch$ as above, write {logHSmAdm @ $\inflogH^{\SmAdm}$} {logHSmAdmpt @ $\inflogHpt^{\SmAdm}$}
+This is the reason why we are considering admissible blow-ups. \end{rmk} \begin{const} For every $S\in \Sch$ as above, write for the full subcategory of the $\infty$-category of (pointed) strict Nisnevich sheaves on $\SmlSm/S$ spanned by the objects $M$ that are local with respect to the maps $(X\times \boxx)_{(+)}\to X_{(+)}$ for all $X\in \SmlSm/S$ and the maps $f\in \SmAdm/S$.
+Note that this construction underlies a presentable symmetric monoidal $\infty$-category $\inflogH_{(\ast)}(S)^\otimes$.